Rohanpk23/MS-excel-Sales-data-dashboard/README.md

+# Sales data dashboard in MS Excel using advanced functions such as Pivot table
 This project is based on making a dashboard using a sales data from a  website.
 The sales data table consists of the product sales data.
 These are the following columns:
 1. Distributor id